Mind Over Gut: Why Your Emotions Might Be Behind Your Gut Issues

 Food sensitivities that seem to appear overnight

-Additionally, chronic stress can weaken the integrity of the gut lining, a phenomenon often referred to as "leaky gut."
-This immune response can lead to inflammation in the gut, worsening digestive function and increasing the risk of developing conditions such as IBS or IBD.
+Additionally, chronic stress can weaken the integrity of the gut lining, a phenomenon often referred to as "leaky gut," which is basically when intestinal contents are leaking into the bloodstream (which is not supposed to happen).
+This causes an immune response which leads to inflammation in the gut, worsening digestive function and increasing the risk of developing conditions such as IBS or IBD.

-Knowing what I know now, my initial diagnosis of gastritis (that eventually morphed into leaky gut and SIBO) is not surprising.
-For my entire teenage years and through my early to mid twenties, I experienced almost daily anxiety that preceded any noticable digestive symptoms.
+Knowing what I know now, my initial diagnosis of gastritis that eventually morphed into leaky gut and SIBO is not surprising.
+For my entire teenage years and through my early to mid twenties, I experienced almost daily anxiety that preceded any noticeable digestive symptoms.
+This all suggests why it’s essential to find ways to manage stress if we want to heal our gut issues.
+Including stress-reducing practices such as meditation, yoga, or breathwork exercises during the day can help turn off the SNS, reducing the production of stress hormones.

 NOT SURE WHATS ACTUALLY GOING ON WITH YOUR GUT?